Ishankasare/Ireland-Job-Market-Analytics/README.md

 I'm actively looking for data analyst internships in Ireland.
 So I decided to stop guessing what employers want and start measuring it.

-This project scrapes Data Analyst, Data Scientist, Data Engineer and Internship job listings from **Indeed.ie** and **Jobs.ie** every week, cleans and stores the data, runs SQL analysis against it, and serves everything through a live Streamlit dashboard.
+This project scrapes Data Analyst, Data Scientist, Data Engineer and Internship job listings from **Linkedin**  every week, cleans and stores the data, runs SQL analysis against it, and serves everything through a live Streamlit dashboard.

 The goal was not just to build a scraper.
 It was to answer questions that actually matter to someone trying to break into the Irish data job market: